-Programs in civil engineering and geo-engineering focus on designing sustainable infrastructure systems and developing environmentally responsible use of earth resources.
+Programs in civil, environmental, and geoengineering focus on designing sustainable infrastructure systems and developing environmentally responsible use of earth resources.
 Faculty are internationally recognized for research in landscape vulnerability assessment, wind energy, stream restoration, structural response to extreme loading, water treatment, environmental remediation, seismic imaging and material characterization, traffic control and safety, and hydraulic fracturing.

 Tradition of excellence

 The department dates back to more than a century.
 Minnesota’s first wastewater treatment plant was designed by a faculty member.
 Alumni include founders of major engineering firms, the first female engineer in the Wisconsin Highway Commission, a pioneer in industrial pollution control, and leaders in the U.S. Army Corps of Engineers and Transportation Research Board.

 Students study sustainable water supplies, structural monitoring, stormwater runoff treatment, and public health.
 The civil engineering program focuses its core courses on environmental, geomechanics, structures, transportation, and water resources.
 Students can put their ideas into action through undergraduate research and by participating in social entrepreneurship through the Acara Challenge.
 The Bachelor of Civil Engineering (B.C.E.) and Bachelor of Geoengineering (B.GeoE.) are accredited by the Engineering Accreditation Commission of ABET.